thoughtspot/thoughtspot.github.io/_admin/data-security/share-source-tables.md

 to administrators and the user who uploaded it.
 Administrators and owners can share **Can View** or **Can Edit** privileges on tables with other users, who can further share them with others.

 When you share a table, you can share the entire table, or specific columns.
+For column level security, share only specific columns.

 ## Permissive or strict sharing